Convention of Scottish Local Authorities

-The Convention of Scottish Local Authorities (COSLA) is the national association of Scottish councils and acts as an employers' association for its 32 member authorities.
+The Convention of Scottish Local Authorities (COSLA /ˈkɔːslə/) is the national association of Scottish councils and acts as an employers' association for its 32 member authorities.

 History

 Formed in 1975, COSLA exists to promote and protect the interests of the country's councils by providing a forum for discussion of matters of common concern.
 COSLA ascertains the views of member councils and communicates these to central government, other bodies and the public.

 It is the successor to the Convention of Royal Burghs, an organisation which dated back to the 12th century, but was dissolved after the local government changes of the 1970s.

 In 2015, four Labour-run local authorities (Aberdeen City Council, Glasgow City Council, Renfrewshire Council and South Lanarkshire Council) left COSLA to form a new organisation, the Scottish Local Government Partnership.
 They all rejoined in 2017.